nleroy917/dissertation/sections/nlp-background/transformers.typ

   image("/fig/nlp-background/w2v-rnn-transformer.svg"),
   caption: [Evolution of word representation and sequence modeling techniques in NLP: from Word2Vec to RNNs to Transformers.]
 ) <w2v-rnn-transformer>
+#figure-caption-extended(
+  caption: [
+    *a.*  Schematic of Word2Vec.
+It learns word embeddings based on local context windows.
+The model acts as a lookup table for word vectors. *b.* Schematic of RNNs.
+They process sequences sequentially, maintaining a hidden state that captures information from previous time steps. *c.* Schematic of Transformers.
+They use self-attention to process entire sequences in parallel, allowing for better capture of long-range dependencies.
+Transformers do away with recurrences entirely (i.e. processing one word at a time), instead relying on self-attention to relate different positions of the sequence.
+  ]
+)

 === Self attention
 The core innovation of transformers is the self-attention mechanism, which allows the model to weigh the importance of different words in a sequence when updating their representations.
 In self-attention, each word in the input sequence is transformed into three vectors: a query vector, a key vector, and a value vector.
 The attention score between two words is computed as the dot product of the query vector of one word and the key vector of another word, followed by a softmax operation to obtain a probability distribution.
 This score determines how much attention one word should pay to another when updating its representation.
 The final output for each word is then computed as a weighted sum of the value vectors of all words in the sequence, where the weights are given by the attention scores.